Written by Guillaume Ragonnaud (3rd edition, updated on 26.06.2023).

-Semiconductors (or chips) are the drivers of the digital transition.
+Semiconductors (or chips) are the foundation of the digital transition.
 Their production relies on complex and vulnerable global supply chains.
-Against the backdrop of global chip shortages, a global ‘subsidy race’ in the world’s main producing regions, and a renewed EU industrial policy, in February 2022 the Commission presented a proposal for an EU chips act aimed at reinforcing the whole EU chips value chain.
+Against the backdrop of global chip shortages, a global ‘subsidy race’ in the world’s main producing regions, and the renewed EU industrial policy, the Commission presented a proposal for an EU chips act aimed at reinforcing the whole EU chips value chain in February 2022.

-The chips act is based on a three-pillar structure: pillar 1 to bolster large-scale technological capacity building and innovation in the EU chips ecosystem; pillar 2 to improve the EU’s security of supply; and pillar 3 to set up a monitoring and crisis response mechanism.
-In the event of supply crises, the Commission would be allowed to implement three types of emergency measures: ask companies for information, ask companies to accept and prioritise orders of crisis-relevant products, and make shared purchases on behalf of Member States.
+The proposal for a chips act was based on a three-pillar structure, which has been retained by the co-legislators: pillar 1 to bolster large-scale technological capacity building and innovation in the EU chips ecosystem; pillar 2 to improve the EU’s security of supply; and pillar 3 to set up a monitoring and crisis response mechanism.
+In the event of supply crises, the Commission would be allowed to implement three types of emergency measure: asking companies for information, asking companies to accept and prioritise orders of crisis-relevant products, and making shared purchases on behalf of Member States.